mui/material-ui/docs/src/pages/demos/switches/switches.md

 ## Customized switches

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.
+If you have read the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are some examples of how you can customize the component.

 {{"demo": "pages/demos/switches/CustomizedSwitches.js"}}

-⚠️ While the material design specification encourages theming, these examples are off the beaten path.

 ## Label placement